build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ![](images/0011.png)

-At this point you have deployed a VPC and two EC2 instances.
+At this point, you have deployed a VPC and two EC2 instances.
 The two EC2 instances will talk to one another, and later when you add one of the EC2 instances Elastic IP address to a threat list it will cause GuardDuty to produce a finding.
-From this point on you will create each of the resources that are part of the actual security solution.
+From this point on, you will create each of the resources that are part of the actual security solution.

-## Step 3: Create an S3 Bucket to store a threat list
+## Step 3: Create an S3 Bucket to Store a Threat List

-In GuardDuty there are two types of lists that it can reference.
-The first type is a **Trusted IP list** and the second is a **Threat IP list**.
-GuardDuty does not generate findings for IP addresses that are included in trusted IP lists.
-GuardDuty **generates** findings for IP addresses that are included in threat IP lists.
-Since we want to force a finding in this tutorial we are using a threat IP list.
+GuardDuty can reference two types of lists: a **Trusted IP list** and a **Threat IP list**.
+GuardDuty does not generate findings for IP addresses that are included in trusted IP lists, but it does generate findings for IP addresses that are included in threat IP lists.
+Since we want to force a finding in this tutorial, we are using a threat IP list.

 3.1.
 Begin by creating a variable in the `modules/s3/variables.tf` for the `vpc_id`.

 ```
 variable "vpc_id" {}

 ```

 3.2.
-Next, in the `modules/s3/main.tf` file, get the current AWS user account number, create an S3 bucket resource.
+Next, in the `modules/s3/main.tf` file, get the current AWS user account number and create an S3 bucket resource.

 > The following code will create two S3 buckets.
 One bucket will store flow logs.
-We wont use them in this tutorial, but there will be generated and you can explore them if you wish.
-Flow log data is what GuardDuty uses, but you dont have to enable them for GuardDuty to use the data.
+We won't use them in this tutorial, but they will be generated, and you can explore them if you wish.
+Flow log data is what GuardDuty uses, but you don't have to enable them for GuardDuty to use the data.
 We only enable them here so you can see them.
 The other bucket we create will be used to store our Threat List.

 ```
  # GET CURRENT AWS ACCOUNT NUMBER